-- Do not install applications with unknown sources to your mobile device.
+- Do not install or run applications with unknown sources on your mobile device.
 Do not use untrusted custom virtual keyboards.

 - Install from reliable sources and update the latest anti-virus and anti-spyware software regularly on your mobile device, whenever they are available.